Din e a mete ma- “Remember Mother Earth”

 The environmental department is funded primarily through support from the US Environmental Protection Agency in the form of the Indian General Assistance Program, clean water act 106 & 319 programs.

 Emily has been with the department since August 2013.
 She is from Mendocino County and did a specialized program in Environmental Sciences in high school focusing on the bioregions of the area.
 After high school she attended Connecticut College and obtained a BA Degree in Environmental Studies and Anthropology in 2000.
 She worked as an Arboretum Assistant with a botanical focus before going to Flinders University of South Australia to work on her Masters of Environmental Management Degree awarded in 2005.
 In Australia she worked in the environmental field as an Environmental Project Officer for a large packaging company, working on environmental education and doing field work on invasive species.
+Emily is a certified drinking water and wastewater operator and is currently working on higher level certifications in both of these disciplines.
 Currently she is writing and managing the department grants, working under all of the programs, and working toward a more sustainable future.

 Ashley is a tribal member and joined the department in September 2014 and has been working on administrative duties as well as training for more environmental technician duties.
 She has been working a lot on outreach for both the Clean Water Programs and our General Assistance Program.
 She is eager to learn more about the environment and move in to more duties in the future.